-Sleeping well means getting enough sleep to feel good and stay healthy.
+Sleeping well means getting enough sleep.
 How much sleep is enough varies among people.

-The number of hours you sleep and how you feel when you wake up are both important.
+The number of hours you sleep is not as important as how you feel when you wake up.
 If you do not feel refreshed, you probably need more sleep.
 Another sign of not getting enough sleep is feeling tired during the day.